tinify/wordpress-plugin/README.md

 ### Check if the code follows WordPress standard
 1. Run `bin/check-style` to make sure there are no errors.

+### Test XML-RPC code
+WordPress can either be used via the web interface or through the official WordPress apps for mobile devices.
+WordPress uses XML-RPC internally to communicate between the app and the WordPress admin.
+Make sure therefore that when developing functionality that is linked to functionality available in the mobile app that it also works over XML-RPC.

 ### Translating the plugin
 Language packs will be generated for the plugin once translations for a language are 100% filled in and approved.